 Through the collective efforts of our people, customers and the Australian Red Cross we raised more than \$7 million to help farmers and communities in affected regions.
 Almost \$4 million was raised through CANGive, the fundraising tool on the CommBank app.

-and financial abuse assistance
+Funds committed to domestic violence and financial abuse assistance

 Donations raised for drought affected communities